SteveSanderson/knockout.mapping/README.md

 #New Stuff#

-No breaking changes, but adds a additional options array `observe`.
+No breaking changes, but adds an additional options array `observe`.
 When `observe` contains one or more property names, all properties are copied except the the ones in `observe`; they are observed.
 The arrays `ignore` and `include` still work as normal.

 The array `copy` can be used for efficiency to copy the whole property including children.
 If an array or object property is not specified in `copy` or `observe` then it is recursively mapped.
 For example: